yingweiwo

 Metabolism / Metabolites

-The results of metabolic studies were that sorbic acid was qualitatively metabolized in the same manner as the saturated or singly unsaturated fatty acids of the same C-atom number.
-Under normal conditions, sorbic acid was almost completely oxidized to carbon dioxide and water. /Sorbic acid/
+Metabolic studies indicate that sorbic acid is metabolized in a manner essentially the same as saturated or monounsaturated fatty acids with the same number of carbon atoms.
+Under normal conditions, sorbic acid is almost completely oxidized to carbon dioxide and water. /Sorbic Acid/

 Toxicity/Toxicokinetics